Get insider access

 Sound

-These headphones have great treble accuracy.
-The low-treble is a bit underemphasized, which slightly veils instruments and lead vocals, but it won't be too noticeable for most listeners.
+When it comes to the treble range, these headphones follow our target curve very well.
+The low-treble is a bit underemphasized, which slightly veils instruments and lead vocals.
 The mid-treble range is well-balanced, so sibilants sound bright without being piercing.

 Sound